cnlohr/fx3fun/README.md

 Osnap.
 It works.
 Fast.
 My computer seems to handle 256MB/s pretty well.
 Our target is 200MB/s, so I'd say we're doing pretty good.

+Their app is all C++'d up...
+So, I am looking through the code for it as well as this... https://github.com/Cornell-RPAL/occam/blob/master/indigosdk-2.0.15/third/cyusb/CyAPI.cpp

+Their code is called with ```USBDevice = new CCyUSBDevice((HANDLE)this->Handle,CYUSBDRV_GUID,true);```

+Yep... totally ripping it off... slowly.
+Spent 2 hours so far...
+Now, I can at least get a handle to the device.
+Still need to start sending it control messages to set up the isochronous endpoint.

+Maybe tomorrow?

+Then, who knows!